 The Board values the views of all stakeholders on educational issues and seeks to provide opportunities to hear from the public in a variety of ways.

 In accordance with the Education Act, the Board of Trustees as the Corporate Board of Edmonton School Division holds its official business meetings in public.
 Board meeting agendas are posted to the Division website www.epsb.ca.
-No person shall be excluded from the meeting except for improper conduct.
-Attacks on the personal character or performance of any individual or disruptive remarks shall be ruled out of order and persistence in such remarks shall cause the individual to be excluded from the meeting room.
+No person will be excluded from the meeting except for improper conduct.
+Attacks on the personal character or performance of any individual or disruptive remarks will be ruled out of order and persistence in such remarks shall cause the individual to be excluded from the meeting room.

 - GENERAL COMMENTS ON AN EDUCATIONAL ISSUE AT A BOARD MEETING